tangboxuan/reverse-python-exe/README.md

 - [x] Python 2 using Py2exe
 - [x] Python 3 using Py2exe
+- [x] Python 2 using Py2exe with obsfucation
+- [ ] Python 3 using Py2exe with obsfucation
 - [x] Python 2 using PyInstaller
 - [x] Python 3 using PyInstaller
 - [x] Python 2 using PyInstaller --onefile